KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 ![](/img/enemy/bosses/Enemy_Electro_Hypostasis_Icon.webp)

 Code name: Aleph.
-A high-purity Electro entity.Elemental hypostases are the highest forms of elemental structures, usually formed either at a location bursting with elemental Energy or at a clogged ley line.Elemental hypostases have developed various attacks based on their elemental attributes.
+A high-purity Electro entity.
+Elemental hypostases are the highest forms of Elemental structures, usually formed either at a location bursting with Elemental Energy or at a clogged ley line.
+Elemental hypostases have developed various attacks based on their Elemental attributes.

 ## Energy drops